Skip to content

 Stye treatment FAQs

-A stye (officially known as hordeolum) is a red, painful lump near the edge of the eyelid, that forms due to backed-up oil producing gland.
+A stye (officially known as hordeolum) is a red, painful lump on or near the edge of the eyelid, that forms due to backed-up oil producing gland.

-Most styes will usually go away on its own in one to two weeks.
-Some home self care routines such as warm compresses and cleaning eyelids can help.
+Most styes will usually go away on their own in one to two weeks.
+Some home self care routines such as warm compresses and gently cleaning the eyelids can help.

-Given that stye is a bacterial infection, it is not possible to completely get rid of it overnight.
-The immune system needs time to fight off the infection, most styes will usually go away on its own in one to two weeks.
+Given that a stye is a bacterial infection, it is not possible to completely get rid of it overnight.
+The immune system needs time to fight off the infection, and most styes will usually go away on their own in one to two weeks.

 If your stye does not go away on its own, see a doctor.
-Your doctor can prescribe antibiotic eye drops or antibiotic eye ointment to apply.
+Your doctor can prescribe an antibiotic ointment or drops to apply.
 Antibiotics are effective against bacterial infections.

 A stye forms when an oil-producing gland in your eyelid skin becomes blocked and gets infected.

-A chalazion is a swollen bump on the eyelid.
-It is difficult to tell apart a chalazion from a stye.
-While a stye is very painful, a chalazion is usually not, and does not cause swelling in the entire eyelid.
+A chalazion is a swollen but not infected bump on the eyelid.
+Sometimes it is difficult to tell apart a chalazion from a stye.
+While a stye is very painful, a chalazion is usually not and does not cause swelling in the entire eyelid.

 There seem to be some reports that suggest a relationship between stress, poor sleep and risk of styes.
-However, scientific studies that show the direct linkages are lacking.
-It maybe that during periods of high stress and/or poor sleep, your immune system becomes weakened, and you are therefore more susceptible to bacterial infection.
+However, scientific studies are lacking.
+It may be that during periods of high stress and/or poor sleep, your immune system becomes weakened, and you are therefore more susceptible to bacterial infection.

 Styes are generally not contagious.
 However, always practice good hygiene since we are dealing with bacterial infection.
 Always wash hands and try to wash pillowcases often.